mackmoe/self-hosted-stacks/statping/README.md

+# For this repo
+Deploy statping with the CasaOS dashboard

 # Bulk Import Services
 You can import multiple services when Statping first loads by creating a file named services.yml in the working directory for Statping.
 It will insert the new service into the database, and will not be re-added on reboot.
 All services must be an array under the services: field.